namteckor/modbus-dl/README.md

 ### float64 (use with read_type of FC03/FC04 or HR/IR, Read Holding Registers/Read Input Registers)
 &ensp;&ensp;float64: 64-bit IEEE 754 double precision (64-bit) floating-point (double), four (4) consecutive 16-bit registers/addresses, Big-Endian order [A B C D E F G H]
 ### packedbool (use with read_type of FC03/FC04 or HR/IR, Read Holding Registers/Read Input Registers)
-&ensp;&ensp;packedbool: "packed boolean", one (1) single 16-bit register/address, unpacks each one of the 16 bits in the register in Big-Endian order
+&ensp;&ensp;packedbool: "packed boolean", one (1) single 16-bit register/address, unpacks each one of the 16 bits in the register in Big-Endian order to determine each bit's value/status, either 1 or 0, True or False, ON or OFF
 ### ruint16 (use with read_type of FC03/FC04 or HR/IR, Read Holding Registers/Read Input Registers)
 &ensp;&ensp;ruint16': "reversed" byte-swapped 16-bit unsigned integer (unsigned short), one (1) single 16-bit register/address, values in range [0;65535], Little-Endian order [B A]
 ### rsint16 (use with read_type of FC03/FC04 or HR/IR, Read Holding Registers/Read Input Registers)